kimiekomi/articles/hangman.md

 ```
 <br>

-At the initialization of the game, each letter of the hidden word will be displayed with blank lines, as none of the letters have been guessed yet.
-As the game proceeds, each letter will be revealed if it was correctly guessed.
+At the initialization of the game, each letter of the hidden word will be displayed as blank lines, since none of the letters have been guessed yet.
+As the game proceeds, each letter will be revealed when it is correctly guessed.

 <br>